Ishinoshita/Leela-Zero-Training-Data-Viewer/README.md

 There is indeed a simple explanation for policy values non-multiple of 1/1600, as explained by @Ttl [here](https://github.com/gcp/leela-zero/issues/1904#issuecomment-426263786): "next branch uses no-pruning time management during the self-play game that stops the search if the best move can't change anymore (Pull Request #1497)."

-The other two issues described here above, 1) p_picked=0,  2) policiy very concentrated of a few moves,if not a single move, plus another one found in LZ181 traing date and described [here](https://github.com/gcp/leela-zero/issues/1939) are still unexplained, as of 21-Oct-2018.
+The other two issues described here above, 1) p_picked=0,  2) policiy very concentrated of a few moves,if not a single move, plus another one found in LZ181 traing date and described [here](https://github.com/gcp/leela-zero/issues/1939) are still unexplained.

+## Update - 10 Nov 2018

+p_picked=0 issue now explained by a bug in `train2sgf` python script.
+Due to a pecularity in coding of input planes respect to 361st intersection, move of board coordinate T19 was wrongly interpreted as Pass move.
+No more p_picked = 0 position found after bug correction.

+ `train2sgf` python script updated.